 Preschool and elementary students should wear their P.E. uniform all day on P.E. days.
-High school students may not wear their P.E. uniforms to other classes (except 7th period for students with P.E.
-6th period).
+High school students may not wear their P.E. uniforms to other classes (except when authorized to change at a particular break time).

 Athletes.
 At all interscholastic games, members of NCAI athletic teams should be dressed in the official team uniform and represent our school well.
 On the day of each game, members in good standing of NCAI athletic teams may dress in their official team shirt to class (untucked).
 Clothing worn after school (during practices) should reflect the same level of modesty as expected on color day.
 Shirts must be worn at all times.